RachithP/Computer-Vision/README.md

 # Computer Vision based projects
-Projects are part of the CMSC426 course at University of Maryland, College Park.
+Some projects are part of the CMSC426 -Computer Vision course at University of Maryland, College Park.